 5. Timely treatment of diseases that can cause thrush.

-In order not to get sick with thrush, you must follow these simple rules:
+To avoid getting thrush, you must follow these simple rules:

-• women are not recommended to use tampons for more than 4 hours; gaskets need to be changed frequently;
+• women are not recommended to use tampons for more than 4 hours; Gaskets need to be changed frequently;

 • avoid casual sex;